dhruvika/LVTexting/README.md

 To get started developing SMS, all you need to do is follow steps 1-4 in Installation on Device.
 Now you're ready to start developing!

 For those interested in developing the app, but unsure where to begin, [here](https://developer.android.com/guide/slices/getting-started "Android Getting Started") is Android's Getting Started page, where you can get started with Android app development.

+Once you have downloaded Android Studio, you need to import the Github repository into the environment.
+Follow the steps below:
+1. In Github click the "Clone or download" button of the project
+2. Download the ZIP file and unzip it.
+3. In Android Studio Go to File -> New Project -> Import Project and select the newly unzipped folder -> press OK.